CIA Head Gina Haspel Flying To Turkey For Khashoggi Investigation

 As part of a previously scheduled meeting, the United States Treasury Secretary Steve Mnuchin met Saudi Arabia’s Prince Mohammad bin Salman on Monday and talked about “fighting terrorism funding and Iran,” the CNBC report said.
 Earlier, Secretary Mnuchin had withdrawn from the Future Investment Initiative conference, which is scheduled to take place in the Saudi capital of Riyadh this week, citing concerns over the Kingdom’s role in Khashoggi’s disappearance.

 Regarding Gina Haspel’s departure to Turkey, a report by CNN said that the CIA did not respond when asked to verify the news.
-However, a report by Reuters said that the news came from two sources who are familiar with Haspel’s traveling plans.
+However, a report by Reuters said that the news came from two sources who are familiar with Haspel’s travel plans.

 According to USA Today, President Donald Trump said on Monday that he is not “satisfied” with Saudi Arabia’s version of Khashoggi’s death and will carry out an investigation, but also added that he did not want to sever business ties with the Kingdom.